Why has cannabis/ hemp been so popular?

 Endoca accepts payment with MasterCard or Visa.
 This is how you pay online: simply enter your credit card number, its expiry date and the 3-digit security code (CVC code) on the back of the card on our provider’s payment page.
 We will receive your payment immediately and can start preparing your order.

-If you are unable to pay with MasterCard or Visa, just ask us to create a personal payment link, just for you, for you to send your money securely and safely directly to us.
 It is also possible for you to pay by bank transfer (also through internet banking).
 After you place your order, you’ll receive our banking coordinates to finalise the payment.

 PLEASE NOTE: If payment is denied, please call your bank and make sure that your credit card is set up for international purchases, then simply try again.